 Pumping water at the constant rate from a well penetrating an aquifer and water is pumped out from the aquifer storage due to reduction in the piezometric head.
-Removing water from well causing drawdown in the piezometric head is continuous process resulting in enlargement of influential radius.
-Thus, the steady-state flow cannot be occurred in above conditions.
-For an unsteady state flow which is defined in a confined and an unconfined aquifer.
-Theis method and Jacob's method are used to observe an unsteady-state flow in a confined aquifer which are described further.
+Removing water from well causing drawdown in the piezometric head is a continuous process resulting in an enlargement of influential radius.
+Thus, the steady-state flow cannot occurred in the above mentioned conditions.
+But an unsteady state flow can be defined in a confined and an unconfined aquifer.
+Theis method and Jacob's method are used to observe an unsteady-state flow in a confined aquifer which are described further below.